VaanNG/term_chatbot/README.md

 ```

 - `api_clients/`: Contains the classes for different AI chatbots and API clients.
+- `assistants/`: Contains the base assistant class (`BaseAssistant`) and specialized assistant implementations, such as the `CodingAssistant`.
 - `tests/`: Contains unit tests for the API client classes.
 - `utils/`: Contains utility functions to calculate costs in $USD based on session usage token, save chat history to folder.
 - `requirements.txt`: Lists the required Python dependencies.